New Event Notifications for Amazon S3

 S3 Event Notifications

 Today we are launching a new event notification feature for S3.
-The bucket owner (or others, as permitted by an IAM policy) can now arrange for notifications to be issued to Amazon Simple Queue Service (SQS) or Amazon Simple Notification Service (SNS) when a new object is added to the bucket or an existing object is overwritten.
+The bucket owner (or others, as permitted by an IAM policy) can now arrange for notifications to be issued to SQS or Amazon Simple Notification Service (SNS) when a new object is added to the bucket or an existing object is overwritten.
 Notifications can also be delivered to AWS Lambda for processing by a Lambda function.
 Here’s the general flow:

 Here’s what you need to do in order to start using this new feature with your application:

 - Create the queue, topic, or Lambda function (which I’ll call the target for brevity) if necessary.

 - Grant S3 permission to publish to the target or invoke the Lambda function.
 For SNS or SQS, you do this by applying an appropriate policy to the topic or the queue.
 For Lambda, you must create and supply an IAM role, then associate it with the Lambda function.

 - Arrange for your application to be invoked in response to activity on the target.
 As you will see in a moment, you have several options here.

 - Set the bucket’s Notification Configuration to point to the target.

 From that point forward the events will be reliably delivered to the target as appropriate.